There are two options for the assessing your math skills, the ISSA (Informed Student Self-Assessment) and the College Level Math assessment.

 On this page:

 The ISSA can be taken at any computer with Internet access and does not require supervision.
 This self-assessment will place you into a lower level/refresher math course, or recommend that you take the College Level Math assessment.
-ISSA can only be used to assess your math skills.
+The ISSA can not clear prerequisites for non-math classes.

 You should take the ISSA if: